 While they might be small animals, they need an abundance of love and care and are thus not suitable for people who cannot invest time and energy into an animal.

 At minimum you need to opt for a 2.5 foot cage with a solid base.
 Mesh is best so that it is highly ventilated.
 However, if you have more than one hamster you will need to opt for a far larger cage.
-They will need a water bottle (that is filled with fresh water daily), comfortable non-wood bedding (like wood or paper), chew toys, and a shaded area when they want to hibernate during the day.
+They will need a water bottle (that is filled with fresh water daily), comfortable non-wood bedding (like wood or paper), chew toys, and a shaded area when hamsters want to hibernate during the day.
 You will need to clean their home week to ensure it is kept super clean!
 This is paramount to their health and well-being.
+For more options, check out our detailed review of the best hamster cages.

 NB: You should buy gerbils a SOLID EXERCISE WHEEL.
 Since they have tails, they can get stuck in the gaps of a conventional wheel.